nebaughman/Katapult/README.md

 data class LoginRequest(
   val username: String,
-  val password: String
+  val password: String,
 )
 ```

 In the above example, `Context`, `UserDao`, and `LoginRequest` will be injected.

+- Context is the Javalin `Context` of the request
-Notice that `LoginRequest` is a data class that is extracted from the request body.
-The Guice Injector configured for the Katapult server must be able to obtain a `UserDao` instance.
+- `LoginRequest` is a data class that is extracted from the request body
+- `UserDao` is obtained by the configured dependency injector

-> Configuring the Guice Injector is a bit out-of-scope for these instructions, but have a look at `example.Main` and read the Guice instructions.
+> Have a look at `example.Main` to see how the dependencies are configured

 #### Exposed